jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 I want to make a **Car** that can be turned on with the push of a button, if the inputs are

-* is the key close?
+* is the key close to the starter?
 * was the start button pressed?

 this is the :ref:`truth table` I get for the Car Starter